Hybrid tuition classes here to stay

 "Only about a third of my students come in for lessons, the rest dial in on Zoom."

-She has them send in their homework via messaging app Telegram, marks it on her tablet, then sends it back.
+She has them send in their homework via messaging app Telegram, marks it on her tablet and then sends it back.

-She teaches mainly secondary school students and pre-university students up to their O-level, A-level or International Baccalaureate examinations in groups of up to 13.
+She teaches mainly secondary school students and pre-university students up to their O-or A-level or International Baccalaureate examinations in groups of up to 13.

-However, she has found that online classes do not work for every student, especially younger ones.
+She has found that online classes do not work for every student, especially the younger ones.

 Ms Tan said: "Some kids are difficult to read over Zoom and it's hard to tell if they really understand something.